EPA-Listed Hazardous Waste

 |Methyl Ethyl Ketone||Methyl Methacrylate||Strychnine|

 Aqueous Stock Solutions

-The rules for listed wastes also extend to any aqueous stock solutions that contain listed chemicals.
+The rules for listed wastes also extend to any unused aqueous stock solutions that contain listed chemicals.
 For example, many labs utilize solutions which are 3-4% Acetone or Methanol (both listed solvents) in water.
 Even at these low concentrations, the solution must be managed as a hazardous waste and is prohibited from drain disposal.
 This rule applies whether the solution was used during a research protocol, or even simply for general purpose cleaning.
 Another example of this waste type is Sodium Azide solution, which is often used as a preservative in biological laboratories.
-Sodium Azide is a P-listed chemical, so all resultant waste containing Sodium Azide must be collected and disposed of as hazardous waste through EH&S.
+Sodium Azide is a P-listed chemical, so all unused stock solutions containing Sodium Azide must be collected and disposed of as hazardous waste through EH&S.

 Solid Wastes Contaminated with Listed Chemicals

 Finally, solid wastes (gloves, pipette tips, weighing papers, filters, spill cleanup materials, etc.) which are contaminated with listed chemicals must also be managed as hazardous waste.
 Labs which generate these types of solid wastes are required to manage and dispose of them as hazardous wastes.
 These should be collected separately from the liquid wastes generated in the lab.
 EH&S provides containers for solid waste collection; a delivery request may be submitted by calling the Chemical and Radioactive Waste Disposal group at 392-8400.